ashimbadrie/lara-core/README.md

 Pre-Requisites

-This package expects your database migrations to include the following required fields
+This package expects your database migrations to include the following required fields.
+By default, we turned off laravel's timestamp usage and opt-in for our custom create/update UNIX timestamp.
+We also added the ability to log who created/updated a record once authenticated.

 ```php